OrcaBus/service-dragen-wgts-dna-pipeline-manager/README.md

 #### Making your own draft events with BASH / JQ (dev)

 There may be circumstances where you wish to generate WRSC events manually, the below is a quick solution for generating a draft for a somatic wgts dna workflow.
-Omit setting the TUMOR_LIBRARY_ID variabler for running a germline only workflow.
+Omit setting the TUMOR_LIBRARY_ID variable for running a germline only workflow.

 The draft populator step function will also pull necessary fastq files out of archive.